 But when you want to be sure laundry is as germ-free as possible, there is a disinfectant that is suitable for every washable fabric.

 Before You Begin

 It is essential to use the correct type of disinfectant for different fabrics and to follow product label directions carefully to prevent damage to your laundry.

 - Pine oil disinfectants: Effective in hot and warm water when added at the beginning of a wash cycle, pine oil can be used on both white and colored fabrics.
 Due to the extreme toxicity of pine oil for pets, this product is not suitable for cleaning pet bedding.
 You should not use any other laundry additives (oxygen bleach, for instance) in combination with these measures.
 Read labels carefully, the brand must contain 80 percent pine oil.

 - Phenolic disinfectants: Most products sold to consumers as laundry sanitizers contain phenolic disinfectants.
 These products are used at any water temperature and can be added in the wash or rinse cycles.
 They are safe for any washable colored or white fabric.

 - Chlorine bleach (sodium hypochlorite): Chlorine bleach works in hot, warm, or cold water temperatures on white natural-fiber fabrics.
 It is not suitable for use on wool, silk, spandex, or certain dyed and finished fabrics because it will cause permanent damage.
-To be effective, there must be a 5.25 percent to 6.15 percent concentration of sodium hypochlorite.
+According to the CDC, there must be a 5.25 percent to 6.15 percent concentration of sodium hypochlorite to be effective.